sourabhshenoy04/diabetic_foot_monitoring_device/README.md

 9. **Loop Repeats:** The loop starts over again, continuously monitoring the sensor channels and sending data.

 ## Pictures of our project:

 ### Initial setup without bluetooth monitoring on phone
 ![App Screenshot](./assets/pic1.png)

-### Project setup values being monitored with the help of bluetooth module on phone
+### Project setup with values being monitored with the help of bluetooth module on phone
 ![App Screenshot](./assets/pic.jpg)